Frequently Asked Questions (FAQs)

 • Tile selection (Amount of grout being used)

 • Rocks used for water features or as tile coping

 Evaporation can range from 1/8”in. to 1/4”in. per day depending on the variables mentioned above.

-A: We receive a lot of phone calls asking the same question.
+We receive a lot of phone calls asking the same question.
 Air bubbles can be caused by problems with your equipment, such as cracked gaskets around the suction side of your pump.
-However, if you have determined that your equipment is all in good repair, it is possible that you’re pulling air in from a broken pipe underground.
+However, if you have determined your equipment is all in good repair, it’s possible you’re pulling air in from a broken pipe underground.
 If you have to add water frequently, then your pool is leaking.

 This can be an indication of a leak, as the constant water loss can cause your pool chemicals to quickly go out of balance.
-It can also be an indication that you are simply not using the right mix and amount of pool chemicals.
+It can also be an indication you’re simply not using the right mix and amount of pool chemicals.

 What is the best way to detect a leak under a concrete deck?

 The lines must be pressure tested, and then a special listening device is used to locate the area of the leak.
 The Leak Wizard has the knowledge and specialized equipment to do this safely and accurately.

 We guarantee to find your leak or you don’t pay us a dime!